Table of Contents

 Organic Wool Comforter | Made in New Zealand, Breathable All-Season Comfort

-Sleep naturally better with our organic wool comforter Unlike down or synthetic comforters that trap heat, this lightweight wool design wicks away moisture and prevents overheating, so you stay cool, dry, and deeply relaxed.
-It’s comfort that feels effortless yet… read more
+Sleep naturally better with our organic wool comforter Unlike down or synthetic comforters that trap heat, our spun wool design wicks away moisture and prevents overheating, so you stay cool & dry.
+Designed for deeper sleep with a gentle weight… Read more

 Eco-luxury, redefined